 While getting out of Tokyo itself (if you opt for city pick-up) might be a little hair-raising, this is actually a great way to get around the country.
 You can rent a budget camper van to get out of the hotels and off that beaten track that hipsters seem to hate so much.

 If you’re looking to rent a camper van in Japan, we recommend Dream Drive Japan.

 The rental car companies also have regular transport vans (like Toyota Hiaces), but you’ll need to go directly to the individual companies to book them.
 The larger companies like Orix, Toyota Rent a Car, and Nissan Rent a Car are more likely to have vans available.
 The cost to rent a Hiace-type van is usually about ¥15,000 for 24 hours.

 Unless you get a “kei van“, your vehicle will be classed as a mid-sized vehicle, which means your ETC tolls will be higher.

 Kei trucks can be rented from about ¥9,000 for 24 hours.
 With a regular driver’s license, you can rent up to a medium-sized truck—such as the Toyota Dyna.
 The rental fees are about ¥14,000 per day.

 If you need a truck to haul materials from a home center, check with the staff, as many home centers rent out kei trucks cheaply or lend them out free to customers so that they can cart their purchases home.

 Alternatives to renting a car in Japan

 If you aren’t so keen on the traditional rental business, you can try car sharing instead (note: you’ll need a Japanese license for this).
-Orix Car Share and other providers allow you to “borrow” their cars, which are parked all over the show, for short periods of time (even 15 minutes)—making mini, semi-spontaneous (you reserve cars through an app or website) drives a breeze.
+Orix Car Share and other providers allow you to “borrow” their cars, which are parked all over the show, especially in bigger cities like Tokyo and Osaka.
+You can rent them for short periods of time (even 15 minutes)—making mini, semi-spontaneous (you reserve cars through an app or website) and cheap drives a breeze.